hyberion/ct-js-quiz-with-extra-snark/README.md

 **All hail the Omnissiah.**

 --The creators of this file are technically responsible for its contents, but we do not accept the blame.--

+*Addendum*

+A more traditional HTML file has been added for those that wish something other than a modern stack

+**The Omnissiah watches**